 Lease violation

-Lease violations include long-term house guests that are not on the lease or approved to live on the property, unauthorized pets (either they’re not allowed period or the tenant did not pay the required pet fee, deposit, or rent required to have a pet on the property), illegal use of the rental property (such as renting it out on a vacation rental site or running a business from the property), or an abundance of noise complains (if the tenant is having unreasonably loud parties or is unwilling to respect local quiet hours).
-Any of these lease violations are a just cause to evict your tenant.
+Lease violations include non-permitted actions you have outlined in the lease agreement, such as unauthorized long-term house guests, pets (if they’re not allowed period or the tenant did not pay the required pet fees), illegal use of the rental property (such as sub-leasing or running a business out of the property), or an abundance of noise complaints (such as loud parties or is unwilling to respect local quiet hours).

 Illegal activity